Background

 • Enable members from diverse communities to be involved in co-producing, co-evaluating and helping to develop key values for research as well as the delivery of services

-• Working in partnership with ARC South London researchers to build a community, diversity and participatory approach to research within the ARC, which, in so doing, helps to amplify the voices of service users and improve communication to bridge the gap between researchers and the subjects of their research.
+• Working in partnership with ARC South London researchers to build a community, diversity and participatory approach to research within the ARC.
+In this way, the panel aims to help amplify the voices of service users and improve communication to bridge the gap between researchers and the subjects of their research.

 How the panel works

-The panel meets monthly on Zoom and researchers can present their work or research ideas at any stage.
+The panel meets regularly on Zoom and researchers can present their work or research ideas at any stage.

 Total meeting length - 45 mins including: